-In Democratic Republic of the Congo, many children from minority-marginalized groups suffer from injustice, difficulty-accessing school, and violence on their way to and at school as well as child marriage and labour.
-Missing out on an education will mean that students living with disabilities and those from marginalized groups will remain underrepresented in our future leaders.
+In Democratic Republic of the Congo, children from minority-marginalized groups suffer from injustice, difficulty-accessing school, and violence on their way to and at school as well as child marriage and labour.
+Missing an education will mean that students living with disabilities and those from marginalized groups will remain underrepresented in our future leaders.

 How is CERC curbing stigma and marginalization?